Introducing Cow Milk To The Baby

 - Cow milk interferes with iron absorption in babies causing iron deficiency.

 - It can affect babies’ kidney function.

-Since cow milk is completely different from breastmilk or formula milk, babies will take some time to adapt to it.
+Since cow milk is completely different from breast milk or formula milk, babies will take some time to adapt to it.
 So don’t worry if your baby refuses cow milk initially.
-You have to try each and every day again and again to give cow milk.
+You have to try every day again and again to give cow milk.
 In this article, I will clear all your doubts regarding introducing cow milk to your baby, like:-

 - How much quantity of cow milk?